You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 Because of the limited legal opportunities for gambling in Japan, there remains a huge unsatisfied demand.
 As is often the case, illicit gambling rings abound, but Japan stands out in terms of scale.
 The online gray market is huge, with affiliates directing waves of players to offshore platforms that welcome tens of millions of visitors monthly.
 Japanese players spend about $40 billion each year on foreign sportsbooks, most often betting on soccer and baseball.

 According to the plan, there will be different rules for foreigners and residents of Japan.
 Residents will have to pay about 6,000 yen to enter a casino, and will be allowed a maximum of three visits to the gaming centers per week.
 In addition, a profit tax will be charged on gambling establishments in the amount of 15% of the total income.
-Slot machines will be able to occupy no more than 3% of the total area of the house.
+Slot machines will be able to occupy no more than 3% of the total area of the building.

 At the moment, participation in illegal gambling, as well as the opening of land-based and online casinos, are criminal acts in Japan.
 Organizers of illicit gambling can be imprisoned for five years, and players can be jailed for up to three years.
-However, authorities don’t often target players; there have been fewer than 50 actual arrests for this crime in the last five years.

 Japan players’ game preferences